CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0203-Manage Device Enrollment into Intune.md

    >**Note**: By performing this step, you enabled automatic enrollment into Intune for any User that performs an Entra join or Entra registration from a Windows device.

 ### Task 3: Configure Enrollment Restrictions

+In this task you will create enrollment restrictions that block Sales users from enrolling personal Android devices and increase their device enrollment limit to ten devices.

 1. In the Microsoft Intune admin center, select **Devices (1)** on the Devices pane, under the **Device onboarding** section, select **Enrollment (2)** on the **Devices | Enrollment** page, in the **Enrollment options** section, note that you can create enrollment device limit and platform restrictions select **Device platform restriction (3)**